Login Sign in

 While some dogs with heart disease show no symptoms, some go on to develop congestive heart failure, or CHF.

 In congestive heart failure, the heart is no longer able to move blood and fluid throughout the body effectively.
-Dogs with heart failure experience a variety of clinical signs, including respiratory difficulties and death.
+Dogs with heart failure experience several clinical signs, including respiratory difficulties and death.

 What Is Congestive Heart Failure?

 In congestive heart failure, a dog’s heart is unable to keep up with the body’s circulatory demands.
-The heart is responsible for pumping blood throughout a dog’s body.
-Failure of the heart to function properly leads to changes in circulation.
-Congestive heart failure causes fluid (edema) to pool in areas of the body, while also preventing oxygen delivery to the tissues.
+The heart muscle pumps blood throughout a dog’s body.
+Improper heart function leads to changes in circulation.
+Congestive heart failure causes the accumulation of fluid (edema) in areas of the body, while also preventing oxygen delivery to the tissues.

 Congestive heart failure in dogs can be caused by any underlying heart disease.
 Anything that interferes with the function of the heart, causing it to work harder than it normally would, can lead to CHF.